I can still remember the first time I ever ate Warm Chocolate Pudding Cake.

 There was one thing that the dining hall did do well, though.
 Warm Chocolate Pudding Cake - a gooey, sticky, saucy, chocolatey concoction so sinfully rich that I'd often have to sneak out my unfinished portion, still in its battered china bowl (which I dutifully snuck back in the following day, obviously).

-Those chipped dishes of Warm Chocolate Pudding Cake saw me through a couple of years of teenaged heartbreak, roommate drama, midterm hell and neverending essays.
-It’s got a near-magical ability to make everything better with a single bite.
+Those chipped dishes of Warm Chocolate Pudding Cake saw me through a couple of years of teenage heartbreak, roommate drama, midterm hell and neverending essays.
+It's got a near-magical ability to make everything better with a single bite.

 Know what else makes this pudding so magical?
 The fact that it's made by mixing batter and hot water in a single baking dish, which looks like a horrible mess at first, but slowly transforms into a gooey cake with a warm pudding sauce on the bottom as it bakes.

 I'm sure there's a perfectly good scientific explanation for this transformation, but I have no idea what it is... that's what I get for studying philosophy instead of something actually useful, I guess.

 Best of all, this recipe is literally foolproof.
 And I do mean literally.
 It's an indisputable fact of life that if the average hairnet-clad cafeteria lady can't screw up a dish, then no one can.

 That said, this version is a million times better than anything a cafeteria could dish out.
 It's just as warm and gooey and saucy as ever, but with a deeper, richer, chocolatier flavour and a swirl of tangy raspberry puree.

 If the original was magical, then this one of downright divine... and just as foolproof as ever.